pingcap/docs-cn/dev/releases/ga.md

 ## Acknowledgement

-### Special thanks to the following enterprises and teams!
+### Special thanks to the following enterprises and teams

 - Archon
 - Mobike